cloudify-cosmo/getcloudify.org/guide/3.0/guide-openstack-blueprint.md

 #Adjusting the Nodecellar Blueprint to run on Openstack

 In this section of the tutorial we will learn how to adjust the nodecellar application to run on OpenStack.
-The main differences between the mock version and the Openstack version are:
+The main differences between the [mock version](quickstart.html) and the Openstack version are:

-* Create real virtual machines using the nova_plugin that uses the Openstack compute API (Nova)
+* The OpenStack version creates real virtual machines using the `nova_plugin` that uses the Openstack compute API (Nova)
-* Create the application security group and floating IP that uses the Openstack network API (Neutron)
+* The OpenStack version creates the application security group and floating IP by uses the Openstack network API (Neutron)

-#Step by Step Walkthrough
+# Step by Step Walkthrough

-##Step 1: Creating the blueprint
+## Step 1: Creating the blueprint

 Let's start by using the nodecellar blueprint we used in the [blueprint tutorial](blueprint-guide.html)

 {%highlight yaml%}